-This page explains getting started with your study using the VSL course app.
+This page explains getting started with your study at Victorian School of Languages.

 At the beginning of Term 1, your teacher will contact you directly to introduce her/himself and explain in more detail the course requirements.